 There are two main types:

-- Non-small cell lung cancer (NSCLC) is the most common type of lung cancer and makes up about 85 percent of all lung cancer cases.
-It usually grows and spreads more slowly than small cell lung cancer.
-Smoking causes most cases of lung cancer, but NSCLC risks increase due to exposure to secondhand smoke and substances such as asbestos, radon, certain chemicals and products using chloride and formaldehyde.
+- Non-small cell lung cancer (NSCLC) is the most common type and makes up about 85 percent of all cases.
+It usually grows and spreads more slowly than the small cell type.
+Smoking causes most cases, but NSCLC risks increase due to exposure to secondhand smoke and substances such as asbestos, radon, certain chemicals and products using chloride and formaldehyde.

-- Small cell lung cancer (SCLC) is a fast-growing type of lung cancer.
-It spreads much more quickly than non-small cell lung cancer.
+- Small cell lung cancer (SCLC) is a fast-growing type.
+It spreads much more quickly than the non-small cell type.
 Almost all cases of SCLC are due to cigarette smoking.

 Mesothelioma, an otherwise rare cancer of the chest lining, is caused by asbestos exposure.
 The American Lung Association estimates that 2,000 to 3,000 individuals are diagnosed with mesothelioma each year in the U.S.

-At North Shore-LIJ Health System, the goal is to use the most advanced diagnostic technology to arrive at an accurate lung cancer diagnosis.
+At North Shore-LIJ Health System, the goal is to use the most advanced diagnostic technology to arrive at an accurate diagnosis.

 The physicians a comprehensive approach to the treatment of lung cancer.
 Specialists from the Lung Cancer Center, part of North Shore-LIJ Cancer Institute, work together to plan the most effective course of cancer treatment using the latest, research-backed therapies.
-The Lung Cancer Center's multidisciplinary team has gained its distinctive expertise by treating a large volume of patients each year with complex, high-risk cancers.
+The center's multidisciplinary team has gained its distinctive expertise by treating a large volume of patients each year with complex, high-risk cancers.

 Multidisciplinary Lung Cancer Treatment

-At the Lung Cancer Center, experts take a multidisciplinary approach to diagnosing and treating lung cancer.
-Within the first several days of a visit, the team conducts a complete array of tests and develops a personalized lung cancer treatment program.
+At the Lung Cancer Center, experts take a multidisciplinary approach to diagnosing and treating patients.
+Within the first several days of a visit, the team conducts a complete array of tests and develops a personalized treatment program.

 Highlights of treatments and services include: